DeTaxon/halfvoid/README.md

 {
 	case 1
 		//at the end of case, code quits switch
-		//you must call continue to move to next case case 2
+		//you must call continue to move to the next case case 2
-	case y // case works if one of three operators works x == y, x in y, x <=> y == 0 case 5..10
+	case y // case works if one of these three operators works x == y, x in y, x <=> y == 0 case 5..10
 	case ![9,0,123]
 	case void // if none of them worked